Berky115/BidValidator/readme.md

  ### Live:
- If you would like skip local setup a live example can be found [here](http://bidvalidator-env.cqgr4xt6e8.us-east-2.elasticbeanstalk.com)
+ If you would like skip local setup a live example can be found [here](http://bidvalidator-env.cqgr4xt6e8.us-east-2.elasticbeanstalk.com) Simply run a ```/sendRequest``` post against the url.

 ## Support